 Is testing free if I have Medicaid?

 We do accept Medicaid and AllKids insurance.
-For more information on how Medicaid and AllKids are covering COVID-19 testing please visit Alabama Medicaid’s website.
+For more information on how Medicaid and AllKids are covering COVID-19 testing please visit your state’s Medicaid website listed at the bottom of this page.

 Is testing free if I have Medicare?